 When should you book your flight?

-Book 47 to 53 days before departure for the lowest fares — the data on this is consistent across Momondo, KAYAK and Skyscanner.
+Book 47 to 53 days before departure for the lowest fares — the data lines up across Momondo, KAYAK and Skyscanner.
 For peak summer (June through August), push that out to 3 to 6 months ahead, especially if you want a specific routing.
-Last-minute fares above the 20-day mark get expensive fast.
+Fares inside the 20-day window climb fast.

-Pro Tip: Set price alerts on Google Flights for two or three different routings simultaneously — JFK→VIE→TIA, JFK→IST→TIA and JFK→FRA→TIA, for example.
+Pro Tip: Set price alerts on Google Flights for two or three different routings at once — JFK→VIE→TIA, JFK→IST→TIA and JFK→FRA→TIA, for example.
 The Lufthansa Group fares move in waves, and you’ll catch the dip on whichever hub drops first.

 Which is the best US airport to fly out of?

-JFK and Newark offer the most competition and routing options — 22 airlines and 11 different connection cities serve Tirana from the New York metro.
+JFK and Newark offer the most competition and routing options — 22 airlines and 11 connection cities serve Tirana from the New York metro.
 Boston is the fastest single departure point at roughly 9h 40m flying time.
-Chicago and Atlanta both offer strong Turkish Airlines pricing through Istanbul.
+Chicago and Atlanta both deliver strong Turkish Airlines pricing through Istanbul.

 If you have flexibility, repositioning to JFK from a smaller US city often saves more than the connecting flight costs.
-The Albanian-American diaspora — concentrated in the NYC and NJ metro area — drives this pricing, with carriers competing hard for repeat travelers.
+The Albanian-American diaspora — concentrated in the NYC and NJ metro — drives this pricing, with carriers competing hard for repeat travelers.
+On a recent JFK–Vienna run, I watched the New York fare beat a same-day connection out of a secondary East Coast airport by enough to cover the positioning hop.

 Should you fly into Tirana or use an alternative airport?

-Tirana International Airport (TIA) handles nearly all commercial traffic, but four alternative airports can be faster or cheaper depending on where you’re headed in Albania.
-The Corfu ferry route is the standout — it’s the move if your trip centers on the southern coast.
+Tirana International Airport (TIA) handles nearly all commercial traffic, but four alternative airports across the border can be faster or cheaper depending on where you’re headed.
+The Corfu–Saranda ferry is the standout — it’s the move if your trip centers on the southern coast and the Riviera beaches.

 flights to albania from usa routes prices and hacks 3